mmitameli/docker-mpplatforms/README.md

 Now you are ready to configure MercadoPago module.
 Just follow the **Setup Mercado Pago** session on [developers guide for opencart](https://www.mercadopago.com.br/developers/pt/tools/modules/woocommerce/)

+## Magento1

+To install Magento with [Mercado Pago cart](https://github.com/mercadopago/cart-magento) run:

+`./mercadopago install magento1`

+In order to make Magento configuration, you will need to add the follo

 ## List of commands

 On this project root there is a file called `mercadopago` it is a "CLI" to several commands.
 All listed commands bellow has the format `./mercadopago <CMD> <ARGS>`.